rounakadhikary/rounakadhikary/README.md

 - 👋 Hi, I’m @rounakadhikary
-- 👀 I’m interested in AI,Machine Learning,AR/VR
+- 👀 I’m interested in Human Centered AI,HCI and XR Technologies.
-- 🌱 I’m currently learning UX Designing
+- 🌱 I’m the CEO of ProjectX.Cloud
-- 💞️ I’m looking to collaborate on Design Projects
-- 📫 How to reach me rounak6adhikary8@gmail.com

 <!---
 rounakadhikary/rounakadhikary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.